RedHatInsights/patchman-clients/rbac/docs/RoleOutDynamic.md

 ### NewRoleOutDynamic

-`func NewRoleOutDynamic(name string, uuid string, created time.Time, modified time.Time, policyCount int32, accessCount int32, applications []string, system bool, platformDefault bool, ) *RoleOutDynamic`
+`func NewRoleOutDynamic(name string, uuid string, created string, modified string, policyCount int32, accessCount int32, applications []string, system bool, platformDefault bool, ) *RoleOutDynamic`

 NewRoleOutDynamic instantiates a new RoleOutDynamic object This constructor will assign default values to properties that have it defined,